yonasstephen/ratelimiter/README.md

 }
 ```
 There exists an example on how to use the ratelimiter module as a HTTP middleware as well in the [examples/httpserver](https://github.com/yonasstephen/ratelimiter/tree/master/examples/httpserver) folder.

+## What's next
+These are future improvements that can be made on this module:
+- [ ] Thread-safe implementation of in-mem repository
+- [ ] Integration test for examples/httpserver
+- [ ] Sliding window algorithm implementation
+- [ ] Redis repository implementation

 ## Contributing
 Run tests